documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Using-DocrepoX.md

 To grant the admin user superuser privileges in the UI, set ADMIN_ALLOW_ALL=True in docrepo/global_settings.py.

 Be aware: Setting ADMIN_ALLOW_ALL to True will allow the admin user to bookmark even non-member projects but resetting ADMIN_ALLOW_ALL to False will permanently remove these type of bookmarks.

 ---

+### Configuration and Settings

+DocrepoX contains multiple settings files across different apps, along with a central system settings file that consolidates these configurations.
+To modify settings, use global_settings.py located in the docrepo subfolder.
+Any changes made in config/settings/\_\_init\_\_.py or individual app settings.py files will be overwritten during an upgrade.

+The global_settings.py file is not included in the DocrepoX repository.
+Instead, refer to global_settings-example.py for common configurable settings and their default values and create your own global_settings.py with them.
+You can also add other valid settings to global_settings.py as needed.
+Follow the guidance in these docs when making modifications.

+---